laruence/yar/README.md

 Yar is a RPC framework which aims to provide a simple and easy way to do communication between PHP applications

-It is also able to call remote services concurrently.
+It has the ability to concurrently call multiple remote services.

 ## Features
 - Fast, Easy, Simple